Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.Exporter/README.md

 ## Getting started

+### Prerequisites

+- **Azure Subscription:**  To use Azure services, including Azure Monitor Exporter for [OpenTelemetry .NET](https://github.com/open-telemetry/opentelemetry-dotnet), you'll need a subscription.
+If you do not have an existing Azure account, you may sign up for a [free trial](https://azure.microsoft.com/free/dotnet/) or use your [Visual Studio Subscription](https://visualstudio.microsoft.com/subscriptions/) benefits when you [create an account](https://azure.microsoft.com/account).
+- **Azure Application Insights Connection String:** To send telemetry data to the monitoring service you'll need connection string from Azure Application Insights.
+If you are not familiar with creating Azure resources, you may wish to follow the step-by-step guide for [Create an Application Insights resource](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource) and [copy the connection string](https://docs.microsoft.com/azure/azure-monitor/app/sdk-connection-string?tabs=net#find-your-connection-string).

 ### Migrating from Application Insights SDK

 If you are currently using the Application Insights SDK and want to migrate to OpenTelemetry, please follow our [migration guide](https://learn.microsoft.com/azure/azure-monitor/app/opentelemetry-dotnet-migrate?tabs=console).